 Use all of the tent’s guy lines.
 Bring extra guy lines or paracords in case you run out.

 Test the guyline’s tension, not too loose and not too tight.

 Place your rucksack and other gear inside the tent to act as an additional anchor.

 #2.
 Where should I position my tent to avoid strong winds?

 A properly sheltered spot can mean the difference between life and death when it comes to the outdoors.
 So finding a good area that’s safe from the wind is vital.

 First, find out which direction the wind is coming from.
 Pitch your tent a few paces behind a sturdy rock formation, a tree, or a bush.
 As mentioned above, check if there’s any debris that might prove to be dangerous later.
 The goal is by staying behind them, you let those natural elements block the wind for you.
 However, if you are unsure of loose debris, then it’s better to find a safer spot away.

 #3.
 Should I use a tarp under my tent in rainy and windy conditions?

 Tarps are incredibly useful during heavy rain.
-So if the weather forecast looks iffy, don’t leave home without one.
+So if the weather conditions look iffy, don’t leave home without one.